Super Singer 3: Finalists

-Saisharan (local contestant ID SS10 and top 10 contestant ID SS07), known in the show as Saicharan, is a singer who received training in Carnatic music prior to participating in the competition.
+Saicharan (local contestant ID SS10 and top 10 contestant ID SS07), known in the show as Saicharan, is a singer who received training in Carnatic music prior to participating in the competition.
 He was previously a top 4 finalist in the debut season of the junior version of the show, Airtel Super Singer Junior.
 He auditioned for season 3 of the show, and participated in most of the main competition performance rounds.
 When he was eliminated from the competition by the permanent judges by half a mark, the decision was challenged by viewers.
 He subsequently qualified as a wildcard contestant, and re-entered the competition as a grand finalist after receiving the highest number of viewer votes.

-Saicharan was crowned the winner of the competition, and was awarded an apartment worth 40 lakhs Indian Rupees by the show's sponsor Arun Excello.
+Saicharan was crowned the winner of the competition, and was awarded an apartment worth 4 million Indian Rupees by the show's sponsor Arun Excello.
 He was chosen by A. R. Rahman and D. Imman to sing in the 2012 films Godfather, Manam Kothi Paravai, and Saattai.

 In 2013, Saisharan captained his team to win the debut season of Super Singer T20, a spin-off version of the show which formed part of Vijay TV's Super Singer television series.
 In 2015, Saisharan captained his team to win a second consecutive season of the show.

 Santhosh Hariharan (contestant ID SS05), known in the show as Santhosh, previously appeared in season 2 of the show.
 He lacked exposure to Indian classical music prior to and following the competition.
 He was initially eliminated by the permanent judges during season 3, but qualified as a wild card contestant.
 He re-entered the competition as a grand finalist after receiving sufficient viewer votes.